Saksham-Dhuria/BSE_Template_Portfolio/index.md

 [![Final Milestone](https://i.ytimg.com/vi/KYL1lSGx18s/hq720.jpg?sqp=-oaymwEXCNAFEJQDSFryq4qpAwkIARUAAIhCGAE=&rs=AOn4CLCK1gTBsmnueIVC0NtPNtyhExgE3w)](https://youtu.be/KYL1lSGx18s)

 # Second Milestone
 My second milestone was adding both servos and creating the hand/claw that will be attached to the second servo(Push Servo).
 When I was attaching the Rotate Servo to the mechanism, I realised that the space was too large so I had to add an additional box below.
-With this problem solved; it was time to glue\ the push servo which
+With this problem solved; it was time to glue the push servo which was easy.
+However creating the claw was a challenge: firstly, my innitial model for the claw was incorrect as I had stuck the join together while not realising that its necessary for the popsicle to be free to move.
+Moving onto the next part of the claw, using drill and patience I added a skewer size hole on the popsicle sticks in order for them to be able to stay connected without glue.
+Next it was time to create the hand, that will push and hold the cube,

 [![Second Milestone](https://i.ytimg.com/vi/asTmF8wcKyU/hq720.jpg?sqp=-oaymwEXCNAFEJQDSFryq4qpAwkIARUAAIhCGAE=&rs=AOn4CLDT7UgDVbwvtSaEW7q1e-ysJnnF5A)](https://youtu.be/asTmF8wcKyU)